img(height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=2939831959404383&ev=PageView&noscript=1")

 We welcome entries that focus on one particular achievement or initiative as well as those that detail a wider breadth of activities.
 Don’t forget to tell us how you personally contributed to the achievements you mention.

-The competition results will be published after all entrants have been notified.
+The competition results will be published as entrants are notified.

-Entrants should note that by entering the competition they are expected to honour the request for confidentiality to prevent information on individuals who have been longlisted, shortlisted or selected as winners being leaked to other press before any official announcement is made.
+Entrants should note that by entering the competition, they are expected to honour the request for confidentiality to prevent information on individuals who have been longlisted, shortlisted or selected as winners from being leaked to other press before any official announcement is made.

-The RIBA reserves the right to publicise the competition, any materials submitted, and the result in any promotional activity, including on all social media channels, as it considers fit.
+The RIBA reserves the right to publicise the competition and the result, using any materials submitted, in any promotional activity, including on all social media channels, as it considers fit.

-You and your collaborators also grant to the Royal Institute of British Architects (RIBA) permission to reproduce the material supplied in all formats, in all media and all platforms in perpetuity, in whole or in part – either separately, or together with other designs, with or without explanatory text - without payment.
+You and your collaborators also grant the RIBA permission to reproduce the material supplied in all formats, in all media and all platforms in perpetuity, in whole or in part – either separately or together with other designs, with or without explanatory text – without payment.

 Authors will credited and recognised in all associated media and publicity.
 This information will be taken from the file names of entered images so please ensure the details are accurate.